-UPDATED March 2017 – When it comes to hair products, it’s easy to get bogged down with the many offerings on the market.
+UPDATED September 2023 – When it comes to products for fine natural hair, it’s easy to get bogged down with the many offerings on the market.
 Oh, but when you discover what works for your hair and more importantly WHY it works, then you can start working on your hair goals.
-That reminds me, I need to write an article sharing what my hair goals are!

-I’ve tried many hair products.
+I’ve tried many products for fine natural hair.
 Some were sold by mass manufacturers.
 Some were sold by small businesses.
-Then, there’s the DIY recipes I’ve found on the web using ingredients right in your kitchen or straight from nature.
+Then, there’s the DIY recipes I’ve found on the web using ingredients right in the kitchen or straight from nature.

 DIY Goat’s Milk Treatment Conditioner – Smooth cuticles, stronger hair, poppin’ curls.
 This DIY recipe delivers a serious dose of strength and moisture.
-I use it every 2-3 weeks on the week that I’m not doing a henna.
+I use sporadically throughout the year when I don’t feel like using henna.

 Henna – Full strength, gloss and Henna tea spray.
-I do it all!
+I’ve done it all!
 All natural organic henna is all I will ever use.
-Monthly treatments work in conjunction with my DIY goat’s milk treatment to keep my fine hair nice and strong.
-I attribute a lot of my length retention to henna.
+Monthly treatments worked in conjunction with my DIY goat’s milk treatment to keep my fine hair nice and strong.
+I attribute a lot of my fine hair’s health to henna.

 Leave in Conditioners